Mental Health

 Mental Health Minute - Wellness in Tech

-Founder Mental Health: Substance Use, Burnout & Recovery in High-Pressure Startups - Performance Optimization for Builders The Builder's Challenge What Technical Founders Face Founders and technical b...
+Founder Mental Health: Self-Blame After Team Conflict - Performance Optimization for Builders The Builder's Challenge What Technical Founders Face When a release fails, a feature gets pushed late, or ...

-Founder Mental Health: Substance Use, Burnout & Recovery in High-Pressure Startups - Performance Optimization for Builders
+Founder Mental Health: Self-Blame After Team Conflict - Performance Optimization for Builders

 The Builder's Challenge